 Michelle is the Director of Housing at Our House, a nonprofit organization with the mission to empower homeless and near homeless families and individuals to succeed in their personal and professional goals.
 She is also the founder of Real Images, a nonprofit that uplifts and unifies women, as well as encourages young girls to obtain a high self-worth and esteem.
 She earned a Bachelor of Sociology and Master of Public Administration both from UA Little Rock.
-She serves on the boards of Lucie’s Place and Central Arkansas Team Care for the Homeless (CATCH).
+She serves on the board for Central Arkansas Team Care for the Homeless (CATCH).

 Will is the Vice President of Government Relations and Strategic Partnerships at inVeritas where he leads the firm’s government relations and strategic partnerships division.
 He previously served as a senior staff attorney for the Pulaski County Attorney’s Office, service as a legal advisor to county officials and representing the County’s interests before the Arkansas Legislature and Public Service Commission.
 Will’s broad range of legal experience encompasses both the public and private sectors.
 He served as an assistant attorney general in the Arkansas Attorney General’s Office and a deputy prosecuting attorney for the Arkansas Sixth Judicial District Prosecuting Attorney’s Office.
 He later worked in private practice where he represented clients in circuit and district courts and before the Arkansas Real Estate and Fair Housing commissions.
 He began his career serving the Arkansas Air National Guard where he later achieved the rank of staff sergeant.
 Will is active in his community, serving on the board of directors of the Next Generation Young Professional of the North Little Rock CHamber, and as an active member of the Arkansas Bar Association and Think Big Little Rock.
 He has also served as a big brother in Big Brothers Big Sisters.